Maid To Order

 The drapes, he could see, were opulent: appropriate in the bed chamber of royalty.
 Not that he actually knew what a royal bed chamber would look like, but he assumed this would be it.

-The majority of the room was soft earth tones of taupe, muted sea green with bursts of vivid colors for contrast.
-The furniture was classic country French he would later come to know, and despite the overall elegance of the room it had a very casual comfort to it.
+The majority of the room was in soft earth tones of taupe and muted sea green, with bursts of vivid color for contrast.
+The furniture was classic country French, he would later learn, and despite the room’s overall elegance, it had a very casual comfort.

 Only fourteen, Michael had never before been exposed to such grandeur.
-He had been raised in Manchester, England in a blue-collar neighborhood.
-His dad Sam was a shoemaker, with a shop that had been passed down from generation to generation through the centuries.
+He had been raised in a blue-collar neighborhood in Manchester, England.
+His dad, Sam, was a shoemaker with a shop that had been passed down from generation to generation through the centuries.

-Walking through the front door of Sam’s shop was like walking through time; to a place, a style, a commitment to excellence, long since forgotten in this new modern world.
+Walking through the front door of Sam’s shop was like stepping back in time to a place, a style, a commitment to excellence, long since forgotten in this modern world.
 And yet, this outdated, slow, and structured life provided his father with a sense of fulfillment and happiness that most in the bustling masses would never know – they were in too much of a hurry.

-His mom was a seamstress, though he sensed her work days were more a sense of duty than joy.
-The joy in her life seemed to be derived from Michael, his father, and the modest home life they all shared.
+His mom was a seamstress, though he sensed her workdays were more a matter of duty than joy.
+The joy in her life seemed to come from Michael, his father, and the modest home life they all shared.

-He lived a relatively nondescript life in a nondescript place, where he passed the time dreaming of the day he could set out on his own; leaving the grey skies of England behind him as he made his mark on the world.
+He lived a relatively nondescript life in an unremarkable place, where he passed the time dreaming of the day he could set out on his own, leaving the grey skies of England behind him as he made his mark on the world.

 So while his father would become upset with him side-stepping his studies, he would also be just as furious that he was pursuing an interest in an American sport, and not playing Cricket as a respectable young English lad should.
 And though his father knew that Michael – for reasons he couldn’t fathom – loved Football, he never knew of Michael’s secret fantasy quest to leave England, and travel to New York to try out for the New York Jets.